encode/uvicorn/NOTES.md

 will give time to the other workers to perform the shutdown event.

 Q.: Should we have an "age" attribute on the manager?
-A.: ?
+A.: Age is used to choose which worker to kill.

-Q.: Why is there a random delay on gunicorn spawn_workers function?
+Q.: Why is there a random delay on gunicorn `spawn_workers` function?
 A.: ?

 Q.: Should we implement the `maybe_promote_worker` logic?
 With USR2 signal?